 - The company cannot be created by splitting up an existing company to make a new one

 - The company can be registered as either a limited liability partnership, registered partnership or a private limited company

 Tax exemptions under Startup India

-Under the Startup India program, eligible businesses can enjoy the following tax exemptions:
+Under the Startup India program, eligible businesses can enjoy the following tax incentives and exemptions:

 3 year tax holiday in a block of 7 years

 Under section 80IAC, any startup that has been incorporated after 1 April 2016 can get a 100% tax rebate on its profits for a total period of 3 years within a block of 10 years.
 However, if the company’s annual turnover exceeds Rs 100 crore, then the tax rebate is not valid.
 Only private limited companies or LLPs are eligible for tax exemption under this section.
 Also, the company should be a DPIIT recognised startup.

 This tax exemption has been put in place to help businesses meet their capital requirements while setting up.

 Exemption from tax on long-term capital gains

 To make things easier for startups, a brand new section known as Section 54EE has been added to the Income Tax Act.
 Under this section, startups are exempt from long-term capital gains tax.
 However, this is only applicable if the capital gains that have been invested in are a part of the fund notified by the Central Government within a total period of 6 months from the date of the actual transfer of the asset.